 The report highlights the key strengths of the school in pupils’ personal development and welfare, sixth form provision and the decisions taken by leaders and governors to address existing identified weaknesses.
 The latter point is particularly encouraging and is returned to repeatedly in the report.

 The inspection team were keen to acknowledge that our accurate self-evaluation has led to bold and difficult decisions being taken in order to secure rapid and sustained improvement for the school.
 This validates the strategies we have in place and gives support to the assertion that Forest Hill is on the right trajectory.
 This element of the report gives us confidence that the issues of consistency in teaching and in learning behaviours will be quickly improved to have an impact on further raising standards.
 Indeed, inspectors highlight the fact that current progress of pupils, and predictions for GCSE outcomes this year, are much improved.

 I realise that sometimes reading reports such as these can be hard going but nevertheless I would encourage you to look beyond the overall judgement and read the report in its entirety.
 It is very honest and accurate in its assessment of the school and paints an optimistic picture for the future.
 After our recent difficulties, this represents a new chapter in the school’s improvement journey and I am eager to ensure it is a positive one.
 As a staff, we have already begun to work together on our response to the report’s recommendations in order to rapidly secure and sustain improved outcomes for all pupils.

 As ever, your continuing support is highly valued and I would like to thank all parents who took the time to complete the Parent View survey as part of the inspection.
 The participation was very high and the comments overwhelmingly positive.

 ‘Aspiring to excellence together’ is certainly a very appropriate summary of the next stage of our journey.

-Headteacher: Mike Sullivan BSc (Hons)
+Headteacher: Michael Sullivan BSc (Hons)